AdamInTheOculus/scrape-indeed/README.md

     - This is because job posters don't provide all information

 ## Backlog
+- Allow a single `options` object to be passed into `IndeedService.query()`, rather than a separate parameter for each search token.
 - Allow `n` number of job postings to be searched, rather than 10 per query.
 - Allow all North American jobs to be searched, rather than only Canada.
 - Create NPM registry to enable `npm install`.